 GreenGuard Gold Engineered Wood Flooring Brands:

-- Shaw Engineered wood – especially good are the Shaw lines with a plywood core like Shaw Castlewood used to be GreenGuard Children and Schools which is not Gold but now it seems they are only Greenguard (not Gold).
+- Shaw Engineered wood – especially good are the Shaw lines with a plywood core like Shaw Castlewood which used to be GreenGuard Children and Schools which then became Gold, but now it seems they are only Greenguard (not Gold).

 - LifeScapes and Woodland Reserve from Floor and Decor